Read finder.com.au's review for Priceline Protects Bill Protection insurance to learn all the cover details.

 Priceline is dedicated to taking care of you, with your choice of monthly benefit from $500 up to $2,500.
 The benefit will be paid to you if you become involuntarily unemployed, or you are unable to work because of illness or an accidental injury.
 The benefit is paid for up to three months if you claim because of involuntary unemployment, and is paid for up to six months if you are unable to work because of an eligible illness of injury.
 You can apply for Bill Protection Insurance through Priceline Protects, if you are an Australian resident 18 to 60 years old.
 Your policy can continue to be renewed until you are 64 years old.

-You can claim for accidental injury or sickness benefit if:
+You can claim for accidental injury or sickness benefit if you:

-- you are unable to work in your normal role for more than 30 consecutive days because of illness or an accidental injury
+- Are unable to work in your normal role for more than 30 consecutive days because of illness or an accidental injury

-- you have been permanently employed before you suffered the illness or injury
+- Have been permanently employed before you suffered the illness or injury

-- you are under the continuous care and following the advice of a doctor
+- Are under the continuous care and following the advice of a doctor

-You can claim a bill protection benefit from Priceline Insurance if:
+You can claim a bill protection benefit from Priceline Insurance if you:

-- you are suddenly involuntarily unemployed while covered by the policy
+- Are suddenly involuntarily unemployed while covered by the policy

-- you remain unemployed for at least 30 consecutive days.
+- Remain unemployed for at least 30 consecutive days

 Your monthly benefit for unemployment will be paid for up to three months.
 The benefit won’t be paid if your unemployment was the result of: